About the Leasing Foundation

 The Leasing Foundation is led by a board of seven, focused on innovation, young people and diversity and inclusion:

 Mike is CEO of Simply and chair of the Leasing Foundation.
 Mike has over 30 years’ experience in the asset finance sector and in 2017 he founded Simply, with a vision to attract the best people and work as one team to help customers and brokers secure the funding they need.
 Believing there is an opportunity to challenge the current industry status quo, Mike is focused on recreating the customer experience by challenging current standards.
 He is also passionate about encouraging cross-sector collaboration which will help all small and medium enterprises across the UK grow and prosper.
 Mike has a focus on innovation and actively developing young talent.

-Nathan is director of Metro Bank Asset Finance.
-He is a business leader with a high level of experience across all areas of asset finance and business finance, having worked for bank owned, private equity owned, and independent asset finance businesses with a strong track record in scale up environments.
-Prior to joining Metro, he worked at Syscap (Wesleyan Bank) for 16 years with responsibility for sales and marketing with a focus on technology finance.
-Nathan is a passionate supporter of SME and is a Board director at the Leasing Foundation, specifically responsible for the NextGen Network & Industry Insights programme.
+Nathan is head of asset finance at United Trust Bank.
+Before joining United Trust Bank, he was director of Metro Bank Asset Finance.
+Nathan is a business leader with a high level of experience across all areas of asset finance and business finance, having worked for bank owned, private equity owned, and independent asset finance businesses with a strong track record in scale up environments.
+He also worked at Syscap (Wesleyan Bank) for 16 years with responsibility for sales and marketing with a focus on technology finance.
+Nathan is a passionate supporter of SMEs and is a Board director at the Leasing Foundation, specifically responsible for the NextGen Network & Industry Insights programme.
 He is committed to making the business finance industry a destination of choice for the next generation of talented, career-minded young individuals across the UK.

 Graeme is the managing director of specialist search and selection firm CBC Resourcing Solutions and has over 30 years’ experience in recruiting in and around the European asset finance industry.